devalbhapkar21/Sales-Analysis-using-SQL/README.md

 ## Introduction

-The Walmart Sales Analysis project aims to provide insights into the company's sales data by leveraging SQL queries.
+This Sales Analysis project aims to provide insights into the company's sales data by leveraging SQL queries.
 The analysis focuses on extracting valuable information from the sales dataset, enabling data-driven decision-making and strategy optimization.

 ## Data Structure